Research Support Handbook

 As editors, we also maintain a certain GitHub etiquette.
 It is necessary to make managing a project with so many moving pieces and contributors.
 Important is:

-1. New topics or guides must be linked to the issue proposing it
+1. New topics, tool pages or guides must be linked to the issue proposing it

 2. Each pull request should have a clear purpose and stick to it (for example, no editing a guide when proposing a topic)